How Long Does Bipolar Paranoia Last? Examples & What to Do

 Validate Feelings Without Confirming False Beliefs

 The fear and distress your loved one feels are real, even if the beliefs causing those feelings are not.
 Acknowledge their emotional experience by saying things like, “I can see you’re really frightened right now,” without agreeing with the paranoid belief itself.
-Avoid arguing or trying to convince them their beliefs are wrong, as this rarely helps and may increase distrust.
+Avoid arguing or trying to convince them that their beliefs are wrong, as this rarely helps and may increase distrust.

 Encourage Professional Help